DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 On Windows sytems, the above may link statically or dynamically, depending on how the libraries are named and which are on the library path.

+Linking statically will require linking with additional system libraries.

 ### Getting the libraries

 Development and runtime binaries for Linux and *BSD distributions can be obtained through the system package manager.
 Binaries for Windows and Mac OS X can be obtained at the following links: